apache/cordova-docs/www/docs/en/3.1.0/guide/platforms/android/index.md

         ;C:\Development\adt-bundle\sdk\platform-tools;C:\Development\adt-bundle\sdk\tools

-* Save the value and <a href="../../../cordova/inappbrowser/inappbrowser.html">close</a> both dialog boxes.
+* Save the value and close both dialog boxes.

 You may also need to enable Java and Ant.
 Open a command prompt and type `java`, and also type `ant`.
 Append to the PATH whichever fail to